sstratoti/homeassistant-snoo/README.md

 # homeassistant-snoo

+This is a fork of the [original homeassistant-snoo project][4] by Peter Hardy.
+I wanted to make some adjustments to the code to make it available in HACS, and also fix a bug with the way the config is stored/retrieved in homeassistant.

 This is a [Home Assistant][1] custom component to retreive the status of a [SNOO Smart Bassinet][2].
 It creates a sensor showing the current session status (awake, asleep or soothing), as well as the current soothe